 The T nozzle likewise stays cool so you don’t have to worry about accidentally burning yourself on the nozzle after you turn it off (though it should go without saying that the steam itself will be boiling hot: don’t touch the nozzle while the steam is going).

 All in all you can do a whole lot worse for the price range ($60 to $70).
-Compared to the other Conair upright fabric steamer on this list it may not seem impressive, but if you just need a quick steamer to de-wrinkle your clothes in the morning, this is perfect.
+Compared to the other upright steamer on this list it may not seem impressive, but if you just need a quick Conair fabric steamer to de-wrinkle your clothes in the morning, this is perfect.

-Conair Ultimate Garment Steamer
+Ultimate Garment Steamer

 Trades convenience for power.

-I’d call this sort of the “missing link” between a portable and upright garment steamer.
+I’d call this sort of the “missing link” between a portable and upright Conair steamer.
 It’s certainly not portable (weighing about 10 lbs, and having a little over a gallon of tank capacity) but it’s not quite as bulky as an upright steamer with the hanger either.

 It lays somewhere between both, and performs pretty well as a result.
 While it doesn’t have any fancy attachments or the convenient garment hanger, it does have 1500 watts of power, a large 80 ounce tank, a blinding fast heat up time (45 seconds at the most), and a long operating time (90 minutes).

-In theory, that’s all you really need from a garment steamer; everything else can be had from a separate tool or a little finagling.
+In theory, that’s all you really need from a Conair steamer; everything else can be had from a separate tool or a little finagling.
 The main issue here is price: it’s going to run you about $80 on average, which means it’s competing with our top pick in pricing…and is far less convenient and powerful.

 The winners here are clear: for Conair handheld garment steamers the Turbo Extreme Steam takes it, while for upright the Extreme Steam Professional snatches the win.